-First, read this piece all the way through and make sure you understand it completely.
-I’m writing this assuming you are aware of the content of that piece.
+First, read this piece all the way through and make sure you understand it completely, so that you’re completely filled in on the very basic gist of amiibo training.

 I recommend that you have already beaten World of Light 100% so that you are not lacking in spirits and shops, as some important spirits are only obtainable through unlockable shops.